|

 would certainly testify that while the country is dangerous,

+it is possible to live there unaffected.
 Indeed, think about the current situation in the United States.

 Attorney General John Ashcroft gives daily warnings about